 Annual theoretical mean sea level values on the Finnish coast referenced to the geodetic height systems (N2000, N60, N43 and NN) are given in the tables below.

 At the Finnish mareographs, sea level is measured related to a fixed reference level of each mareograph.
 This reference level is bound to the geodetic height systems, and its datum (zero level) lies about two meters below the estimated mean sea level of 1921.
 The possible movement of a mareograph related to its reference level is checked by annual levelings to a nearby benchmark.
 Every three years the stability of the mareograph and its benchmark is verified by levelings to other local bedrock-bound benchmarks.

 There are four geodetic height systems currently in use in Finland:

 The mean sea level referenced to these height systems has been decreasing over the past decades.
 Thus, the so called theoretical mean sea level (MW) has been adopted.

-The theoretical mean sea level is a forecast for the long-term mean value (more precisely, expectation value) of sea level, made for practical purposes.
-The land uplift as well as the slow rise in sea level are taken into account.
+The theoretical mean sea level (or theoretical mean water, MW) is an estimate for the long-term mean value (more precisely, expectation value) of sea level, made for practical purposes.
+Land uplift, global sea level rise, as well as changes in the Baltic Sea water balance are taken into account.
 Because of these changes the theoretical mean sea level is not a constant.
-Yearly the Meteorological Institute confirms the height of the theoretical mean sea level for 5 years onwards.
-The theoretical mean sea level is commonly used in Finland as a reference level when sea level information is given to the public, for instance on the internet or radio and in the newspapers.
+The rate of change of the theoretical mean sea level from year to year is not constant either, due to changing rate of the global sea level rise and changes in the Baltic Sea water balance.
+The Finnish Meteorological Institute confirms the height of the theoretical mean sea level annually, using the most recent knowledge on the past and future changes of the factors affecting the sea level.